-MUSE observations of J1605-0112 have been acquired as part of the ESO programme ID 095.A-0875 (PI: R. Maiolino) between May and August 2015 at the UT4 ESO/VLT.
-The collection of data was split into 5 observing blocks (OBs), each of them composed by 4 exposures of 850 s each, with the exposures rotated with respect to each other by 90 degrees.
-The total integration time on source was $\sim 4$ hours.
-Observations were carried out under good seeing conditions (FWHM $\sim 0.6$ arcsec) and airmass < 1.5.
-We achieve a SB limit of $\sim 5\times 10^{-19} {\rm erg~s^{-1}cm^{-2}arcsec^{-2}}$ (1 $\sigma$ ) for a 1 arcsec2 aperture in a single wavelength layer (i.e., 1.25 Å).
-The SB limit on a pseudo-NB image of 30 Å (a common size for filters used in the past NB surveys), obtained averaging 24 wavelength layers around the location of the Ly $\alpha$ , is $\sim 3\times 10^{-18} {\rm erg~s^{-1}cm^{-2}arcsec^{-2}}$ (1- $\sigma$ ).

-2.1 Data reduction

-Individual exposures have been processed with basic data reduction techniques using the standard ESO-MUSE pipeline v1.6 (Weilbacher et al. 2012, 2014).
-For each of them we performed bias subtraction, flat fielding, twilight and illumination correction, and wavelength calibration, using the MUSE\BIAS, MUSE\FLAT and MUSE\WAVECAL pipeline recipes.
+MUSE observations of J1605-0112 have been acquired as part of the ESO programme ID 095.A-0875 (PI: R. Maiolino) between 2015 May and August at the UT4 ESO/VLT.
+The collection of data was split into five observing blocks, each of them composed by four exposures of 850 s each, with the exposures rotated with respect to each other by 90°.
+The total integration time on source was $\sim\!\!4$ h.
+Observations were carried out under good seeing conditions (FWHM $\sim\!0.6$ arcsec) and airmass <1.5.
+We achieve an SB limit of $\sim 5\times 10^{-19}$ erg s $^{-1}$ cm $^{-2}$ arcsec $^{-2}$ (1 σ) for a 1 arcsec 2 aperture in a single wavelength layer (i.e. 1.25 Å).
+The SB limit on a pseudo-NB image of 30 Å (a common size for filters used in the past NB surveys), obtained averaging 24 wavelength layers around the location of the Ly α , is $\sim 3\times 10^{-18}$ erg s $^{-1}$ cm $^{-2}$ arcsec $^{-2}$ (1 σ).
+2.1 Data reduction Individual exposures have been processed with basic data reduction techniques using the standard ESO-MUSE pipeline v1.6 (Weilbacher et al. 2012, 2014).
+For each of them we performed bias subtraction, flat fielding, twilight and illumination correction, and wavelength calibration, using the MUSE_BIAS, MUSE_FLAT, and MUSE_WAVECAL pipeline recipes.
 Following Borisova et al. (2016) we did not perform the sky subtraction using the pipeline receipt but we postponed this task to a later stage, as discussed below.
-We then registered the individual exposures using the position of point sources in the field; in this way we ensure an accurate relative astrometry, as shifts of a few tenths of arcsecs can occur owing to the spatial shifts introduced by the derotator wobble between exposures (Bacon et al. 2015).
-The next steps of the data-reduction process were performed with CubeFix and CubeSharp, custom tools for improved flat fielding correction and sky subtraction respectively, both parts of the CubExtractor software package (Cantalupo, in prep.).
-These tools, extensively described in Borisova et al. (2016) and Fumagalli et al. (2017), have been specifically developed to improve data quality for the detection of faint and diffuse emission in MUSE datacubes.
-As last step, we combined all the corrected and sky-subtracted datacubes of individual exposures using an average $3\sigma$ -clipping algorithm.
-At this point we created a white-light image (obtained by collapsing the datacube along the wavelength direction) of the combined datacube in order to identify the continuum sources.
+We then registered the individual exposures using the position of point sources in the field; in this way we ensure an accurate relative astrometry, as shifts of a few tenths of arcseconds can occur owing to the spatial shifts introduced by the derotator wobble between exposures (Bacon et al. 2015).
+The next steps of the data-reduction process were performed with CubeFix and CubeSharp, custom tools for improved flat fielding correction and sky subtraction respectively, both parts of the CUBEXTRACTOR software package (Cantalupo, in preparation).
+These tools, extensively described in Borisova et al. (2016) and Fumagalli et al. (2017), have been specifically developed to improve data quality for the detection of faint and diffuse emission in MUSE data cubes.
+As last step, we combined all the corrected and sky-subtracted data cubes of individual exposures using an average 3σ -clipping algorithm.
+At this point we created a white-light image (obtained by collapsing the data cube along the wavelength direction) of the combined data cube in order to identify the continuum sources.
 We used the positions and spectra of the detected continuum sources to perform another iteration of flat fielding correction and sky subtraction on individual exposures, before combining them again.
 One further iteration is enough to improve substantially the removal of self-calibration effects and data quality.

-&lt;sup>b Balnicity index of the CIV absorption (Maiolino et al. 2004).

-&lt;sup>1 The balnicity index is similar to the Equivalent Width expressed in km s-1, as defined in Weymann et al. (1991).
+The final data cube samples the instrument FOV of 1×1 arcmin2 in pixels of size 0.2 arcsec and, for each pixel, contains a spectrum covering the wavelength range 4750-9350 Å in spectral bins of 1.25 Å. In Appendix B we show the whole 1×1 arcmin2 FOV of the final data cube.
+To check the accuracy of flux calibration we compared our final product with photometric data from the Sloan Digital Sky $^{^{1}}$ The balnicity index is similar to the Equivalent Width expressed in km s $^{-1}$, as defined in Weymann et al. (1991). ^bBalnicity index of the C{IV} absorption (Maiolino et al. 2004).